habari-extras/markup/readme.txt

 markUp adds entries to the Options table of your database.
 These are all prefixed with the work 'Markup'.
 If you are uninstalling the plugin completely, these entries can be safely removed.

 Changelog
+Version 0.4
+Change: Updated to markItUp 1.1.5.
+Change: Added a parser for the textile markup language.

+Version 0.3.2
+Change: Added full screen mode to editor.

 Version 0.3.1
 Fix: Allow coexistence with other plugins that use John Gruber's markdown on the same Habari install.

 Version 0.3
 Change: Made the editor skin configurable.
-Change: Added the markdown markup language.
+Change: Added a parser for the markdown markup language.
 Version 0.21
 Fix: Move content label into the edit area of the content textarea.